fischerjason/cooper-sms/docs/terms.md

 HELP responses may provide information about the Cooper messaging program, opt-out instructions, or other support information.

-Questions regarding Cooper SMS messaging may also be submitted through the Cooper SMS project's GitHub repository.
+Questions regarding Cooper SMS messaging may also be submitted through the Cooper SMS project's GitHub repository (https://github.com/fischerjason/cooper-sms/issues).

 ## Privacy